AlexandreDecan/sismic/docs/advancedtopics/dealingtime.rst

-As our statechart does not define any way to reach a final configuration, the ``not interpreter.final`` condition always holds, and the executiong needs to be interrupted manually.
+As our statechart does not define any way to reach a final configuration, the ``not interpreter.final`` condition always holds, and the execution needs to be interrupted manually.

 Asynchronous execution